Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Conclusions

-We tested how robust this separation in the post-peak decline distribution is to several classes of assumptions.
+We test how robust this separation in the post-peak decline distribution is to several assumptions.
 First, changing the astrophysical population priors does not erase the difference between BNS and NSBH KNe.
-Our fiducial ``Uniform'' populations are already intentionally broad and agnostic, spanning a wide range of masses and spins, yet they still show clear separation, particularly in the $u$ band.
+Our fiducial ``Uniform'' populations are already intentionally broad and agnostic, spanning a wide range of masses and spins, yet they still show clear separation, particularly in the bluer $u$ and $g$ bands (c.f.
+Figure~\ref{fig:var_astro}).
 Adopting more astrophysically motivated priors generally narrows the distributions and, over much of the parameter space, preserves or even strengthens the contrast between BNS and NSBH systems.

-Second, varying the NS equation of state changes the NS compactness and, hence, the amount of ejecta produced.
+Second, we vary the NS EOS, which changes the NS compactness and, hence, the amount of ejecta produced.
 This effect is especially important for NSBH mergers, where more compact NSs are less likely to disrupt outside the BH's innermost stable circular orbit and less likely to produce an observable KN.
-Considering NSBH systems that produce non-negligible ejecta, the relative placement of the BNS and NSBH populations in the post-peak decline distribution changes only slightly.
-Softer equations of state, corresponding to more compact NSs, generally yield smaller ejecta masses and faster evolution in both the $u$ and $i$ bands, but they do not significantly alter the separation between the two merger classes.
+Considering NSBH systems that produce non-negligible ejecta, the relative placement of the BNS and NSBH populations in the post-peak decline distribution changes only slightly (c.f.
+Figure~\ref{fig:var_eos}).
+Softer equations of state, corresponding to more compact NSs, generally yield smaller ejecta masses and faster evolution in all three bands, but they do not significantly alter the distinguishability between the two merger classes.